ozexpert/ozcordova/README.md

 ozcordova
 =========

-Cordova Sample Application with Ionic Framework
+Cordova Sample Application with Ionic Framework.
+This is just an app to test out plugins.
+Feel free to fork, but do not distribute to the stores.

 Plugins Used
 ============